TeachBooks/mirror_mude_book/book/sandbox/1-7-continuous/GOF.md

 ## Formal hypothesis test: Kolmogorov-Smirnov test

 Kolmogorov-Smirnov (KS) test is one of the most popular nonparametric formal hypothesis tests in statistics.
 It can be used with two purposes: (1) to compare a sample with a reference parametric distribution, and (2) to compare two samples.
-Here, the first option is considered, since it is the one used for GOF purposes.
+Here, the first option is considered since it is the one used for GOF purposes.
 Thus, this test aims to determine how likely is that a sample was drawn from the reference parametric distribution.

 This test is based on the KS statistic, which is (roughly) the maximum distance between the empirical cumulative distribution and the parametric distribution fitted to those observations.
-This statistic is mathematical defined as
+This statistic is mathematically defined as

 $
 D_n = sup_x|\hat{F}(x)-F(x)|